Admissions FAQ

 All applicants must first meet the basic admission requirements for Memorial University.

 Admission to the School of Music is competitive and dependent on available positions in the program.
 Admissions decisions are made with particular emphasis on an applicant’s audition and their academic performance.
-Additionally, the results of the applicant’s Theory and Sight Singing Assessments, their letter of recommendation, and their personal statement inform admission decisions.
+Additionally, the results of the applicant’s Theory Assessment and their letter of recommendation inform admission decisions.

 Decisions are sent out on a rolling basis.
 The program for which you have applied and the strength of your application determine when you will receive your admissions results.